-Students are advised and register for their fall classes in a group setting with the assistance of a faculty advisor.
+Students are advised and register for their classes in a group setting with the assistance of a faculty advisor.

 The University Registrar will provide an overview of the course registration procedures at MSU, while demonstrating the university's web registration system.

 Student accounts are to be paid in full or enrolled in a payment plan, by August 1st for the Fall semesters, or January 1st for the Spring semesters.
 Payment plans give students the option to disperse the bill over four months.
 During Orientation, you can learn more about enrolling in a payment plan and how to access your account to do so.

 Cost to Attend

 Do I need to do anything prior to my scheduled Orientation date?